TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 71/Psalms 71.20.md

 ---

-Thou, who hast showed us many and sore troubles, Wilt quicken us again, And wilt bring us up again from the depths of the earth.
+You, who have shown us many and bitter troubles, you will let me live.
+You will bring us up again from the depths of the earth.